 Ten Second Review of the Jaguar F-PACE

 If there's one type of car that epitomises this period in motoring history, it's the SUV.
-So many buyers desire them and Jaguar has long wanted a slice of this action.
-As a result, in 2016, the British company finally brought us the F-PACE, its first ever model of this kind, complete with high-riding driving position, four-wheel drive and even some decent off-road ability.
+So many buyers desire them and Jaguar wants a slice of this action.
+As a result back in 2015, the British company brought us its first ever model of this kind, the F-PACE, complete with high-riding driving position, four-wheel drive and even some decent off-road ability.
 Five years on, it was updated to create the car we're going to look at here.

 Design and Build